As an Amazon Associate I earn from qualifying purchases.

 Ginger Tea Recipe Variations

-- Turmeric ginger tea: Add (½-inch piece) finely sliced or (about 1 tsp) powdered turmeric.
+- Turmeric ginger tea: Add (ยฝ-inch piece) finely sliced or (about 1 tsp) powdered turmeric.
 Turmeric can increase the antioxidant capacity in your body and improve heart health, brain health, joint pain, blood pressure, and more.

-- Cinnamon and ginger tea: (Or try cinnamon lemon ginger tea).
+- Cinnamon and ginger tea: (Or try lemon cinnamon ginger tea).
 Adding a cinnamon stick tastes great and contains antioxidants and other beneficial compounds with anti-inflammatory, blood sugar, and heart health benefits.

 - Ginger mint tea: Add a few mint leaves (we prefer peppermint) for a cold and flu-busting, detoxing, digestion-friendly, anti-inflammation tea.